SEARCH OUR FAQ PAGE HERE:

 Q: How long does it take to do this thing?

 A Blue Ridge Course or Foothills Course ticket is good for up to 3 hours of fun in the air.
 3 hours is plenty of time to explore!
 You are able and encouraged to take breaks during this time to refresh yourself with snacks or water, or to use the restroom.
 You have the freedom to come back down to the ground or go back up on the course whenever you wish during those 3 hours.
-For an experience on our Giant Swing or Ninja Ground Course, you should plan on spending somewhere closer to a half hour.
+For an experience on our Giant Swing or Ninja Ground Course only, you should plan on spending somewhere closer to a half hour.

 Q: Do I need a reservation?